5. The Printers and Publishers

 end of that year.[4]
 The

-partnership is certainly absent on any publications from 1834 to 1836, i.e. the
+partnership is certainly absent on any publications from 1834 to 1836, i.e.,

-may explain why the title page(s) bear the original date of 1829 when the
+This may explain why the title page(s) bear the original date of 1829 when the

 partnership was still active.

-Although Jennings worked with
+Although Jennings worked with the printer J Moyes

-Moore used the services of Richard Taylor of Red Lion Court in London to print
+services of Richard Taylor of Red Lion Court in London to print Moore’s History.
+The only reference to Richard

-to Richard Taylor in Todd[3]
+Taylor in Todd[5] is a

-a partner to John Taylor working c.1803-04 in Fleet St. Previous to this he may
+partner to John Taylor working c.1803-04 in Fleet St. Previous to this he may

 have been working with Robert Wilkes.
 There are then a number of addresses for

-Richard in the same London area.
-Rather amusingly his premises in 1805 were
+Rather amusingly his premises in 1805 were given

-have been in Shoe Lane (1823-2) and at Red Lion Court (1827-37).
-He died in
+in Shoe Lane (1823-2) and at Red Lion Court (1827-37).
+He died in 1858.
+His

-1858.
-His name and address are found on p.574 of Vol. I., i.e. the end of the
+name and address are found on p.574 of Vol. I., i.e., the end of the first

-in which he advises “Title-pages, an
+which he advises “Title-pages, an Index,

-final page of letterpress to Vol. II, however, has no printer’s imprint but the
+page of letterpress to Vol. II, however, has no printer’s imprint but the

 four-page Index which follows has Exeter: